On different reliability standards in current mathematical research: Reviewing the peer review system: examples

-\begin{example}[Handling of \cite{CS16} in Moscow Math.
+\begin{example}[the report on handling of \cite{CS16} in Moscow Math.
 J.; A. Skopenkov] One of the referees (Alexey Zhubr) kindly disclosed his identity to facilitate the discussion of the paper.
 He presented important criticism and justly asked for a major revision.

 In response to his report made after such a revision the authors wrote to the Editors,

 `The referee of our paper Alexey Zhubr kindly forwarded to us his report of 19.09.2019.
 We are grateful to him for a thorough reading of our paper, many specific suggestions he made in earlier reports, and a recommendation (however reserved) to publish this paper.